pema99/pema99.github.io/_posts/2022-07-29-interestinglangs.md

           false
 ```

 Let's add `fib_is_even` to the codebase as well, as we did for `foo`.
-At this point, we can actually delete all the functions from the file with no issues.
+At this point, we can actually delete all the functions from the file with no problems.
 The watch expressions will keep evaluating correctly since the functions are in the codebase.
 The scratch file now only contains the watch expressions.

 Now for the interesting part.
 Imagine we later decide to create a new function, also named `foo`, which does something different than calculating Fibonacci numbers.
 Let's make this one append to a string.
 We'll change our watch expression with `foo` accordingly.